-To complement the Portland Cast Stone benches similar grass motifs and overlapping designs will feature at the breakout junctions along the River Walk.
-Steps would lead directly into these areas.
-Eleven unique images will be laser engraved across the three full height oak sleepers that make up each revetment.
+To complement the Portland Cast Stone benches, similar grass motifs and overlapping designs feature at the breakout junctions along the River Walk.
+Eleven unique images are laser engraved across the three full height oak sleepers that make up each revetment.

 Chris Tipping is an artist working in both public and private spaces.
 His work focuses on place and indentity, particularly local indentity, the site specific and how this is preserved, exposed and expressed.
 He is fascinated by the natural world and how we build communities and the way we navigate and use our man-made space.
 Detailed contextual research, which influences the design process underpins everything he does; a process of dissection to reveal layers of social history, community and the very fabric of place.

 Using his research to inform this work, Chris is producing twenty-four bespoke units of cast iron and granite, with inlaid and sandblasted detail.
 The units are embedded into paving within or adjacent to the threshold entrances of all apartment blocks and to the footpaths of all the central and riverside designated housing.
 "I want these works with their accompanying text and drawings to be seen each day as people cross the thresholds between the public realm and the private home".
 Chris Tipping.